arduino/docs-content/content/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_nicla/installing-mbed-os-nicla.md

 - `/dev/cu.usbmodem14112 (Nicla Sense ME)`

+If you are using a Nicla Vision board it will say (Arduino Nicla Vision), instead of (Nicla Sense ME).

 ### Uploading a simple example

 You are now ready to start using your board!
 The easiest way to check that everything is working, is to upload just a simple blink example to your board.
-This is done by navigating to **File > Examples > Nicla_System > Blink_Nicla**.
+This is done by navigating to **File > Examples > Nicla_System > Blink_Nicla**, if you are using a **Nicla Sense ME**.

+If you are using the **Nicla Vision**, then please use the **File > Examples > Scheduler > MultipleBlinks**

 ![Selecting the blink example.](assets/install_mbed_nicla_img07.png)